A theoretical model for quantifying the imprinting sensitivity of direct-drive inertial confinement fusion implosions: Abstract

 \section{Abstract}

-To quantify the sensitivity of diverse implosion designs to laser imprinting, we developed an equivalent perturbation model that maps laser imprinting as the target surface perturbation.
+To quantify the sensitivity of diverse implosion designs to laser imprinting, we developed an equivalent perturbation model that maps laser imprinting as the initial target surface perturbation.
 By incorporating imperfections in target fabrication and thermal smoothing in the plasma, the model shows a reduced implosion sensitivity to laser imprinting, extending the analysis beyond geometric irradiation.
-The imprinting sensitivity threshold is defined as $\frac{\delta h_{\text{las}}}{\delta h_{\text{tar}}} = 0.1$.
-When the imprinting amplitude $\delta h_{\text{las}}$ is less than one-tenth of the target perturbation amplitude $\delta h_{\text{tar}}$, target perturbations dominate.
-Radiation-hydrodynamics simulations confirm that when $\frac{\delta h_{\text{las}}}{\delta h_{\text{tar}}} \leq 0.1$, variations in nonlinear onset time and adiabat remain within 12\% of those observed with target perturbations alone.
+The imprinting sensitivity threshold is defined as $\frac{\delta h_{\text{proxy}}}{\delta h_{\text{tar}}(0)} = 0.1$, where $\delta h_{\text{proxy}}$ is the imprinting amplitude and $\delta h_{\text{tar}}(0)$ is the initial target perturbation amplitude.
+Radiation-hydrodynamics simulations confirm that when $\frac{\delta h_{\text{proxy}}}{\delta h_{\text{tar}(0)}} \leq 0.1$, variations in nonlinear onset time and adiabat remain within 12\% of that with $\delta h_{\text{tar}}(0)$ alone.
 Moreover, the imprinting sensitivity is supported by OMEGA experiments.
-These results indicate that joint control of laser and target perturbations, improving target quality when $\frac{\delta h_{\text{las}}}{\delta h_{\text{tar}}}\leq 0.1$ and laser smoothing otherwise, can support stable implosions for high-gain direct-drive inertial confinement fusion.
+Overall, for linear perturbations of medium-to-high modes in direct-drive, the model enhances our physical understanding of how laser and target perturbations evolve and serves as a simplified tool to optimize implosion performance.